 Experts suggest that a combination of physical examination, a detailed study of a patient’s history, and specific lab tests are essential for diagnosing Graves’ disease in children.
 Your child’s doctor may suggest the following tests (8).

-- Physical examination: It helps detect signs of restlessness, tremors, abnormal heart rates, bulging eyes, and blood pressure abnormalities.
+- Physical examination: It helps detect signs of restlessness, tremors, palpitations, abnormal heart rates, bulging eyes, and blood pressure abnormalities.

 - Blood tests: A series of blood tests are done to measure the levels of T3, T4, and thyroid-stimulating hormones.
 Additional blood tests may also be done to check the TSI antibody levels.